The Forestry Act

 8. Those who use stolen forest yields as fuel, for mining of minerals, refining lime, or for manufacturing bricks, tiles and/or other articles.

-9. The felling, sawing, or excavating of living trees or other actions that damage trees growth.
+9. The felling, sawing, or excavating of living trees or other actions that damage tree growth.

 Those who attempt any of the above shall be subjected to penalty.

-Those who violate Paragraph 1 by stealing primary forest products shall be liable to a penalty that is 50% higher if the stolen product is precious wood.
-This may be commuted to a penalty fine of ten- to twenty-fold the value of the stolen property.
+Those who violate Paragraph 1 shall be subject to a penalty that is 50% higher if the product is precious wood.

 For offenses stipulated herein, articles used for the commitment of or preparation for the offense or articles derived from or acquired through the commitment of an offense shall be seized whether they belong to the offender or not.

-Violators or suspects of offenses listed in Article 50 and this Articl may have their penalties reduced or may be exempted from penalties if during the investigation process, they provide statements on probandum highly related to the offense or evidence against other principal offenders or accomplices that enable prosecutors to prosecute the other principal offenders or accomplices involved in the offence, only with the permission of prosecutors.
+Violators or suspected violators of offenses listed in Article 50 and this Article may, with the permission of the prosecutors, have their penalties reduced or may be exempted from penalties if during the investigation process, they provide confessions about matters closely connected to the offense or evidence against other principal offenders or accomplices that enable prosecutors to prosecute the other principal offenders or accomplices involved in the offense.

 Article 53

-Anyone who sets fire to another’s forest shall be liable to from three years to ten years of imprisonment.
+Anyone who sets fire to another’s forest shall be subject to from three years to ten years of imprisonment.

-Anyone who sets fire to his or her own forest shall be liable to no more than two years of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than three hundred thousand New Taiwan Dollars (NT$300,000).
-Should the fire destroy another’s forest, the perpetrator shall be liable to from one year to five years of imprisonment.
+Anyone who sets fire to his or her own forest shall be subject to up to two years of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to three hundred thousand New Taiwan Dollars (NT$300,000).
+Should the fire destroy another’s forest, the perpetrator shall be subject to from one year to five years of imprisonment.

-Anyone whose accidental fire destroys another’s forest shall be liable to no more than two years of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than three hundred thousand New Taiwan Dollars (NT$300,000).
+Anyone whose accidental fire destroys another’s forest shall be subject to up to two years of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to three hundred thousand New Taiwan Dollars (NT$300,000).

-Anyone whose accidental fire destroys his or her own forest and, as a consequence, destroys another’s forest, shall be liable to no more than one year of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than one hundred and eighty thousand New Taiwan Dollars (NT$180,000).
+Anyone whose accidental fire destroys his or her own forest and, as a consequence, destroys another’s forest, shall be subject to up to one year of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to one hundred and eighty thousand New Taiwan Dollars (NT$180,000).

 Anyone who attempts any of the above shall be subject to penalty.

-Anyone who sets fire to his or her own forest shall be liable to no more than two years of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than three hundred thousand New Taiwan Dollars (NT$300,000).
-Should the fire destroy another’s forest, the perpetrator shall be liable to from one year to five years of imprisonment.
+Anyone who sets fire to his or her own forest shall be subject to up to two years of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to three hundred thousand New Taiwan Dollars (NT$300,000).
+Should the fire destroy another’s forest, the perpetrator shall be subject to from one year to five years of imprisonment.

-Anyone whose accidental fire destroys another’s forest shall be liable to no more than two years of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than three hundred thousand New Taiwan Dollars (NT$300,000).
+Anyone whose accidental fire destroys another’s forest shall be subject to up to two years of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to three hundred thousand New Taiwan Dollars (NT$300,000).

-Anyone whose accidental fire destroys his or her own forest and, as a consequence, destroys another’s forest, shall be liable to no more than one year of imprisonment or labor in confinement.
-This sentence may be commuted to a penalty fine of no more than one hundred and eighty thousand New Taiwan Dollars (NT$180,000).
+Anyone whose accidental fire destroys his or her own forest and, as a consequence, destroys another’s forest, shall be subject to up to one year of imprisonment or short-term imprisonment.
+This sentence may be commuted to a penalty fine of up to one hundred and eighty thousand New Taiwan Dollars (NT$180,000).

 Anyone who attempts any of the above shall be subject to penalty.